Introduction to the Blog page

 There must be references to customer testimonials, quotes by experts, research data, quotes of influencers and your own opinion which should be clearly mentioned as such and not passed off as fact.
 Similarly, if the article is based on your own research or survey data, its popularity on the searches will improve.

 If the content is stuffed with keywords but has only a little content relevant to it, search engines may not index them for it and therefore lose out on page rankings related to that topic.

-For eg. for a keyword productivity in the office, Google may not consider an article that has productivity in office repeated any number of times, but look at the length of the content succeeding or preceding it to gauge the relevance of the keyword to that article.
+For eg. for keyword productivity in the office, Google may not consider an article that has productivity in the office repeated any number of times, but look at the length of the content succeeding or preceding it to gauge the relevance of the keyword to that article.

 5. Make your blog page pictorial

 It is said a picture is more than a thousand words and infographics or video much, much more.
 A photo, illustration, table, charts or anything visually appealing adds value to an article and more likely to be read.
 The picture should be accompanied by a good caption, if there is more than one picture it should be numbered Pic-1, 1.1 etc for ease of reference in the article.
 When using pictures it is better not to use copyrighted images or just random images available on Google search but royalty-free images are available from sites such as FreeDigitalPhotos.com, Pixabay, Shutterstock.
-However, if your own original images are used it will appear more visible in searches.
-If you are publishing an original photo, you can attach a copyright symbol and indicate that use of the photo by bloggers or websites should be acknowledged by a link back to the site.
+However, if your own original images are used they will appear more visible in searches.
+If you are publishing an original photo, you can attach a copyright symbol and indicate that the use of the photo by bloggers or websites should be acknowledged by a link back to the site.

 6. Share on social media